State machine replication: Fault Tolerance

 Determinism is an ideal characteristic for providing fault-tolerance.
 Intuitively, if multiple copies of a system exist, a fault in one would be noticeable as a difference in the State or Output from the others.

-A little deduction shows the minimum number of copies needed for fault-tolerance is three; one which has a fault, and two others to whom we compare State and Output.
+The minimum number of copies needed for fault-tolerance is three; one which has a fault, and two others to whom we compare State and Output.
 Two copies are not enough as there is no way to tell which copy is the faulty one.

-Further deduction shows a three-copy system can support at most one failure (after which it must repair or replace the faulty copy).
+A three-copy system can support at most one failure (after which it must repair or replace the faulty copy).
 If more than one of the copies were to fail, all three States and Outputs might differ, and there would be no way to choose which is the correct one.

 In general, a system which supports F failures must have 2F+1 copies (also called replicas).
 The extra copies are used as evidence to decide which of the copies are correct and which are faulty.
 Special cases can improve these bounds.

 All of this deduction pre-supposes that replicas are experiencing only random independent faults such as memory errors or hard-drive crash.
 Failures caused by replicas which attempt to lie, deceive, or collude can also be handled by the State Machine Approach, with isolated changes.

 Failed replicas are not required to stop; they may continue operating, including generating spurious or incorrect Outputs.